Astronomy (MSc)

 Student support

 The favorable student–staff ratio guarantees a high degree of interaction with and personal attention from the (senior) staff.
 The Astronomy study advisor is available for individual and confidential study support.
-In addition, Astronomy master’s students get their own desk and computer during their master research project.
+In addition, Astronomy master’s students have access to their own desk within the institute during their master research project.
 Therefore, close collaboration with supervisors and group members is guaranteed.
 Moreover, the Astronomy master’s programme provides an informal atmosphere and a welcoming research community, in which social activities flourish.

 Extra-curricular